 There has been significant pushback from business organizations, like the National Restaurant Association, when it comes to regulating restaurant menus, citing the burden of cost regulations present for many small businesses.
 And there has been much criticism of current menu labeling as being ineffective.
 But none of that changes the fact the US is in a health crisis when it comes food and restaurants have the opportunity to help.

 How to Design a Healthy Menu

 With or without federal guidelines or policies, any restaurant, regardless of size, location or concept, and opt to incorporate healthier options into their existing menu.
-In a peer reviewed 2017 restaurant-based intervention study done in Spain, 16 food establishments at two different family resorts implemented several healthy menu initiatives including providing nutritional and allergen information, increasing the number or healthy food choices available, and training staff on healthy eating and allergens.
+In a peer-reviewed 2017 restaurant-based intervention study done in Spain, 16 food establishments at two different family resorts implemented several healthy menu initiatives including providing nutritional and allergen information, increasing the number of healthy food choices available, and training staff on healthy eating and allergens.

 Train Your Restaurant Staff to Promote Healthy Menu Items

 There are many small things restaurants can do to make their menus healthier, while still keeping food cost down and maintaining a profit.
 Obviously, a case of fresh strawberries has a significantly shorter shelf life than a box of frozen French fries.
 This is one of the main obstacles restaurants face when trying to provide healthy options.
 Making sure that your staff is trained to encourage healthier items, such as when customers ask for suggestions, ensures that the most perishable items are used first.

 A well-trained kitchen staff is also essential for making a healthy menu affordable.
 Not only does the head chef need to know how to prepare and present healthy menu items in a pleasing manner, he or she also needs to know how to cross utilize ingredients to decrease food waste.